 Normal Retirement Age - 55

 EMT,Jailer, & Dispatcher - EMT, Jailer, and Dispatcher personnel are considered ‘general employees’ for the purpose of determining retirement ages in LAGERS.
 There has been a recent effort to change LAGERS’ governing statutes to allow an employer to elect to define these individuals as firefighters or police officers.
-Visit our legislative page to learn more.
+Visit our issues & policy page to learn more.

 Normal Retirement Age – 60